dlareau/puzzlehunt_server/docs/setup.rst

 	CREATE DATABASE puzzlehunt_db;

-	CREATE USER 'nottherealusername'@'localhost' IDENTIFIED BY 'nottherealpassword';

-	GRANT ALL PRIVILEGES ON puzzlehunt_db.* TO 'nottherealusername'@'localhost' WITH GRANT OPTION;
+	GRANT ALL PRIVILEGES ON puzzlehunt_db.* TO 'nottherealusername'@'localhost' IDENTIFIED BY 'nottherealpassword';

 Django setup
 ------------